The Best Way to Determine Leadership? Or a Corrupt, Divisive, Failed System?

 Granted, the great American experiment in trying to establish democracy has produced some successes in getting the people to pull together democratically toward the common good, but those successes were only partial, and they have not lasted long.

-For example, in 1800 Thomas Jefferson's and James Madison’s Democratic Republican Party won a fiercely contested election over very wealthy banking and corporate interests, but gradually and steadily the power of money prevailed again.
+For example, in 1800 Thomas Jefferson's and James Madison’s Democratic Republican Party won a fiercely contested election over very wealthy banking and corporate interests, but gradually and steadily over time the power of money prevailed again.

 In 1932 Franklin D. Roosevelt's Democratic Party won an easier election over a very corrupt wealthiest few and their banking and corporate interests, but even though his successes were more concrete and gradually made America and its middle class great, it wasn't very long before Roosevelt's legacy began to be damaged and put in jeopardy.
 In fact, right-wing ideologues have been trying to destroy it for the last 60 years, and particularly for the last 30 years.